PrestaShop/prestashop-specs/content/1.7/back-office/advanced-parameters/import/configure-import.md

 - Meta description
 - Image URL
 - ID / Name of group shop - Field can be ignored if Multishop is used.
 If this field is left empty, the default shop will be used.

+### Alias

+- ID
+- Alias (required)
+- Search (required)
+- Active

+### Store contacts

+- ID
+- Active (0/1)
+- Name
+- Address (required)
+- Address (2)
+- Zip/Postal code
+- State
+- City (required)
+- Country (required)
+- Latitude (required)
+- Longitude (required)
+- Phone
+- Fax
+- Email address
+- Note
+- Hours (x,y,z...)
+- Image URL
+- ID / Name of shop - Field can be ignored if Multishop is used.
+If this field is left empty, the default shop will be used.